ryansheehy0/Null_Programming_Language/README.md

         - `true` and `false` can be used

 ## Arrays and Pointers
-- Initializing arrays and pointers is different
+- Initializing arrays and pointers, casting to arrays and pointers, and returning arrays and pointers from functions are different in NPL.
     - type[size] array_name
     - ->type ptr_name
 - Nothing changes with dereferencing arrays and pointers